 - The best time to floss is whenever you have enough available time to do it properly.

 - Since saliva flow (and therefore the various protections it provides) diminishes when we sleep, flossing at bedtime makes a good plan.

 Should you brush or floss first?

 - The act of flossing dislodges debris but it may still remain in between or around your teeth.
-Brushing after flossing (and especially the spitting out and rinsing routine that frequently follows brushing) will help to insure that this loose debris is removed from your mouth.
+Brushing after flossing (and especially the spitting out and rinsing routine that frequently follows brushing) will help to ensure that this loose debris is removed from your mouth.

 Which teeth are the most important to floss?

 The old joke is you only need to floss the teeth you want to keep, so you really need to clean all of yours, every time.

 And don’t overlook the fact that floss can be used to clean some tooth surfaces that don’t have a neighboring tooth.
 This includes the backside of your last molars.
 Or teeth adjacent to spaces due to missing or lost teeth.